Relationship Design for Socially-Aware Behavior in Static Games: Introduction

-Humans are able to trust each other and behave cooperatively without much training, achieving higher efficiency because they are guided by certain ethical principles \cite{kuipers2020perspectives}.
-One important ethical principle is altruism---acting in a way that cares about others, but how do people calibrate how much they should care about different individuals in society?
-Kleiman-Weiner et al. \cite{kleiman2017learning} propose that this amount of care over specific people should be determined by abstract relationships.
-For example, people usually care more about others in their family than some larger affiliation.
-We hypothesize that autonomous agents can similarly achieve socially desirable outcomes by introducing relationships among them.
+Besides modeling the bounded rationality of agents, socially-aware decision-making also involves the consideration of social relationships.
+Humans are able to trust each other and behave cooperatively without much training, achieving higher efficiency because they are guided by ethical principles \cite{kuipers2020perspectives}.
+One important ethical principle is altruism---acting in a way that cares about and benefits others, but how do people calibrate how much they should care about other individuals in society?
+Kleiman-Weiner et al. \cite{kleiman2017learning} propose that the amount of care over specific people should be determined by abstract relationships.
+For example, people usually care more about others in their family than strangers.
+We hypothesize that autonomous agents can similarly attain socially-aware behaviors by introducing relationships among them.
+These social relationships, integral to this framework, can be effectively modeled as graphs.
+By representing agents as nodes and their relationships as edges, we can map out the possible social interactions among agents.
+This graph-based approach enables us to model how much each agent should take the costs of other agents into account.

-While there are many ways for specifying the structure of the relationships among agents, in this work we consider three relationship types: (a) \textit{individual} relationships which allow all players to set weights on another arbitrarily, (b) \textit{all-people} relationships which only allow one player to set equal weights on all other players, and (c) \textit{reciprocity} relationships which require players to put equal weights on each other reciprocally.
-Fig. \ref{fig: example-b} illustrates the underlying structure of relationships in a 3-player setting for the three relationship types.
-For each relationship type, we have a set of relationship networks, each represented by a directed graph with players represented at vertices.
-In Fig. \ref{fig: example-b}, a dot represents a player, and an arrow from one dot to another represents the existence of a relation between the two players.
-Bi-directional arrows in the set of \textit{reciprocity} relationship networks represent bilateral relations of players setting equal weights on each other.

-A static game with a set of relationship networks can be collapsed into a graphical game \cite{kearns2013graphical} if we assign a weight to each element in the set, which collectively we call a \textit{relationship weight vector}.
-A set of relationship networks abstracts the relations among the player \textit{qualitatively}, and a relationship weight vector refines the relations \textit{quantitatively}.
-The weights assigned to elements in a relationship network set tell the players not only whether to care about the objectives of other specific players, but also how much to care about them.

-We formalize the notion of \textit{relationship game} as a static game combined with a social cost function, an ordered set of relationship networks, and a relationship weight vector.
-We consider the new problem of designing the relationship weight vector, as sparse as possible, such that the Nash equilibrium of the associated game is as socially desirable as possible.
-Fig. \ref{fig:example} shows an overview of this problem, referred to as \textit{relationship weight vector design}.